thingsapart/EBB-pwm-peristaltic-stepper/README.md

 ### Edit the configuration

-As at the time of writing this guide (June 2024) the board definition for the EBB36/42 do not allow you to use the micro controllers flash memory, not sure why this is as all thats needed is a simple configuration change.
+As at the time of writing this guide (June 2024) the board definitions for the EBB36/42 do not allow you to use the micro controllers flash memory, not sure why this is as all thats needed is a simple configuration change.

 You need to use file explorer to go open a file in the following impossibly long directory